 Don’t laugh, but I’m going to try and vlog again in 2018.
 My intention is to execute without worrying about perfection.
 Instead of simply documenting what thoughts, what I’m working on and creating, I always want to try and add the higher production value things – music, b-roll, end screens, whatever.
 When I tried doing things that way in 2017, the results were nothing impressive and it took me way too much time to publish.
 The results speak for themselves as I tried restarting a vlog multiple times without any luck.

 My goal needs to be something in my grasp.
-Sure, I love being a practitioner and learning on the go; however, I have basic knowledge of video editing now so that I can keep it all basic.
+Sure, I love being a practitioner and learning on the go; however, I have a basic knowledge of video editing now so that I can keep it all basic.
 The goal is to execute on uploading a vlog every day in 2018 and growing my confidence in this area.

 I also want to set a quant-based goal in relation to YouTube subscribers.
 To start 2018, I have 27 subscribers.
 In 12 months, I’d love to see if I can reach 1500 subscribers.